 Procedure: Moving the Database

-1. The default storage location for Uyuni is /var/lib/pgsql/.
-If you would like to move it, for example to /storage/postgres/, proceed as follows.

-2. Stop the running database with (as root):
+- 1. The default storage location for Uyuni is /var/lib/pgsql/.
+If you would like to move it, for example to /storage/postgres/, proceed as follows. - 2.
+At the command prompt, as root, stop the running database: